particle-iot/docs/src/content/datasheets/cellular/electron-datasheet.md

  * XPYSARAG350 (For 2G Electron using the G350 module)
  * XPYSARAU260 (For 3G Electron using the U260 module)
  * XPYSARAU270 (For 3G Electron using the U270 module)
+ * XPY2AGQN4NNN (For LTE Electron module using the R410 module)

 **Manual Information to the End User**
 The OEM integrator has to be aware not to provide information to the end user regarding how to install or remove this RF module in the user’s manual of the end product which integrates this module.